idiotekk/idiotekk.github.io/_posts/2020-12-06-python-hash.markdown

 The reason is that I was struck by something else at the moment I started writing.

-I belives most people know the famous question:
+I believes most people know the famous question:
 > If a tree falls in a forest...

 I came up with a similar question for python: